Hurricane Rita: Economic effects

+With some 200,000 jobless claims attributed to Katrina, Rita may have been a further drag on a weakened US economy.

 The most pessimistic projections had GDP growth cut by 1% on an annualized basis in the United States in the second half of 2005, with as many as 500,000 people made unemployed.
 Some economists argued that the rebuilding effort could buoy the economy in 2006, while others argued that the energy spike could decrease consumer confidence by enough to send the economy into a full-fledged recession when combined with the Federal Reserve's recent increases in interest rates.
 While the above did happen, it did not occur until 2008, nearly three years after Rita's impact.

-Due to the impending oil shortage and increasing gas prices, Georgia Governor Sonny Perdue declared what he termed "snow days," closing all Georgia public primary and secondary schools on September 26 and 27 to conserve fuel for buses.

 The combined effect of Hurricanes Katrina and Rita was the destruction of an estimated 562 km2 of coastal wetlands in Louisiana.

 Military relief operations

 On September 24, 2005, following the havoc caused by Hurricanes Katrina and Rita, the National Guard named Brig.
 Gen. Douglas Pritt of the 41st Brigade Combat Team, Oregon Army National Guard, head of Joint Task Force Rita (formally called JTF Ponchartrain).
 The 1,400 Oregonian soldiers and airmen, including the 1st Battalion of the 186th Infantry which is designated a quick response unit, are joined by engineers and military police from Louisiana, the 56th Stryker brigade from Pennsylvania, and an engineering battalion from Missouri.
 It is their mission to provide relief support for all of the areas in Texas and Louisiana affected by the two storms and to remove obstructions that might otherwise hinder help to those affected.